USS John Paul Jones (DD-932): History

 John Paul Jones, second of the initial class destroyers of post-war design, conducted exhaustive shakedown training out of Guantanamo Bay, Cuba, after which she departed for a cruise to Northern Europe and the British Isles.
 During this voyage Commander Hayler and members of the crew visited the birthplace of John Paul and presented the ship's emblem to the people of Kirkcudbright.
 She returned to her home port, Newport, 8 October 1956.

 The new destroyer departed for her first cruise with Sixth Fleet 25 March 1957.
 In May she took part in an operation in support of King Hussein of Jordan.
 After successfully averting his overthrow, John Paul Jones sailed for Newport once more, arriving 6 June 1957.
 NATO maneuvers in the North Atlantic followed in October.
-After another brief cruise to the Mediterranean, she arrived Fall River 27 November and in January 1958 she took part in fleet exercises in the Caribbean.
+After another brief cruise to the Mediterranean, she arrived in Fall River, Massachusetts, on 27 November, and in January 1958 she took part in fleet exercises in the Caribbean.

 In the spring of 1958 John Paul Jones operated with Canadian ships on training maneuvers in the Atlantic.
 After further training off the East Coast and in the Caribbean, she sailed again for the Mediterranean 17 March 1959.
 This tour with the 6th Fleet on its peace-keeping mission ended 24 July when the ship arrived Boston.